mshrieve/blocks/README.md

 https://www.youtube.com/watch?v=ukqOrri8E7M

-blocks allows users to buy erc1155 tokens that correspond to 'buckets'. a bucket is a discrete price range of a particular asset. for a given round, if the asset's price falls in the corresponding bucket at expiry, that token can be exchanged for 1 USDC (or whichever 'stable' asset you use to price the main asset).
+blocks allows users to buy erc1155 tokens that correspond to _buckets_. a bucket is a discrete price range of a particular asset. for a given round, if the asset's price falls in the corresponding bucket at expiry, that token can be exchanged for 1 USDC (or whichever 'stable' asset you use to price the main asset).